-The short term test in the geochemical testing has indicated tailings leachate levels above the 95% level for freshwater ecosystems (ANZECC/ARMCANZ 2000).
-Furthermore, other tailings leachate results from other Premises in Western Australia with a similar orebody to Pilgangoora reported fluoride, thallium and lithium at levels of environmental concern.
-If seepage from TMF 1 occurs, then the Delegated Officer has determined that the impact on the Pilgangoora Creek and the underlying groundwater may result in offsite impacts on a local scale.
-Therefore, the Delegated Officer considers the consequence of seepage to be major.
+The USEPA LEAF 1313 testing has indicated that leachate from these materials is unlikely to cause significant environmental impacts.
+If seepage from TMF1 occurs, then the Delegated Officer has determined that the impact on the Pilgangoora Creek and the underlying groundwater may result in offsite impacts on a local scale.
+Therefore, the Delegated Officer considers the consequence of seepage to be minor.